thelovelab/tximeta/inst/script/tximeta.knit.md

 ### Challenges

+* Figuring out when and how to ask where the user wants to keep the BiocFileCache, and how to store this choice for persistent use of `tximeta` across R sessions and users.
 * Building out actual, sustainable plan for supporting as many organisms and sources as possible.
 We can define rules which determine where the FASTA and GTF files will be based on `source` and